 Teamfights is where Rammus are incredibly awesome.
 For a whole THREE SECONDS, you can taunt the enemy's most damaging player, making them vulnerable to all attacks from your team.
 They will be down in no time at all.
-Remember to activate your Tremors, and of course Defensive Ball Curl whenever available.
+Remember to activate your Soaring Slam, and of course Defensive Ball Curl whenever available.
 If you see there's a spell getting channeled etc, use Powerball and set speed towards the enemy to interrupt it.
 If it's a longer lasting fight, you can get to use Puncturing Taunt several times.

 - Travelling A LOT faster

 - Escaping by ^

 - Interrupting channeled spells like Requiem, Nether Grasp etc.